-- Cytisus x kewensis reaches 2 feet tall and is ideal for rock gardens.
+- Cytisus x kewensis (Kew broom) reaches 2 feet tall and is ideal for rock gardens.
 This wide, low-growing shrub displays pale yellow to creamy white flowers in spring.

-- Cytisus ‘Lena’ is another dwarf variety and grows 4 feet tall.
+- Cytisus x 'Lena' (Lena scotch broom) a dwarf variety that grows 4 feet tall.
 Foliage is deep green and flowers are ruby red and yellow through spring and early summer.
-This compact variety is sometimes sold as C. 'Volcano.'

-- Cytisus x praecox (Warminster Broom) grows to 5 feet tall offering pale yellow flowers in early May.
+- Cytisus x praecox (Warminster broom) is a hybrid that grows to 5 feet tall offering pale yellow flowers in early May.

-- Cytisus racemosus nana (dwarf yellow broom) has so many yellow flowers from spring to summer they nearly cover the whole plant.
-Good for creating a hedge in dry conditions, this 10-foot plant is also known as hedge broom.
-The dwarf variety reaches about 5 feet tall and also grows well in containers.
+- Cytisus racemosus nana (dwarf yellow broom) reaches about 5 feet in height and also grows well in containers.
+It has so many yellow flowers from spring to summer they nearly cover the whole plant.

 Genista Plant Varieties